LAION-AI/AIW/README.md

 **Execution example for a whole range of ID:**

-Hint: rename script file names inside the script files, they have to be adapted, as those are using local own naming)
+Hint: rename script file names inside the script files in `scripts/`, they have to be adapted, as those are using local own naming (adapt also the correspodning scripts in `data_collection/examples`)

 ```bash